ibtisam-iq/infra-bootstrap/docs/kubernetes/self-managed-kubeadm.md

 ---

-# Step 6 — Verify the Cluster
+# 6. Verify the Cluster

 ### Check nodes: